Transients

 object.
 This class implements the required functionality for fitting and all other analysis.

-It also provides a homogenous way to plot the data, or do any processing such as converting integrated flux to luminosity.
+It also provides a homogenous way to plot the data, or do any processing such as converting integrated flux to luminosity, fit a GP to the lightcurve, build a bolometric luminosity from photometry, etc

 General transient object